remix-run/react-router/website/api/MemoryRouter.md

 # `<MemoryRouter>`

-Keeps the history of your "url" in memory (does not read or write to the address bar).
+A router that keeps the history of your "URL" in memory (does not read or write to the address bar).
 Useful in non-browser environments like React Native.

 ```js
 <MemoryRouter>
   <App/>
 </MemoryRouter>
 ```

+## `getUserConfirmation`

+A function to use to confirm navigation.
+TODO: Provide an example here.

 ## `initialEntries`